actonmass/actonmass.org/_pages/2020-endorsement-process.md

 The endorsement process will have 2 components:

-1. Written questionnaire that will be made public on
+1. Written questionnaire that will be made public.
+Covers progressive issues, transparency rules, and candidate's commitment to running a grassroots campaign (will not be made public)

-   * Progressive issues
-   * Transparency rules
-   * Commitment to running a grassroots campaign (not public)
-2. Zoom interview understanding the candidate's:

-   * Theory of change
-   * Character
-   * Willingness to stand up to leadership and the broken culture of the Massachusetts State House.
+2. Zoom interview understanding the candidate's theory of change, character, and willingness to stand up to leadership and the broken culture of the Massachusetts State House.

+Want to apply?
+Request a questionnaire by emailing [matt@actonmass.org](mailto:matt@actonmass.org)

 # 1. Written Questionnaire